rkoeninger/ShenScript/docs/interop.rst

    Macro to convert :shen:`node.exit` called with no arguments by inserting :shen:`0` as the default exit code.

-.. function:: node.global
+.. function:: (node.global)

    Called with no arguments, returns the value of the Node :js:`global` object.

-.. function:: node.require
+.. function:: (node.require Id)

    Calls Node's :js:`require` function with the given module identifier.

-   :param string Module: Name or path to a Node module.
+   :param string Id: Name or path to a Node module.
    :returns:         :js:`exports` object returned by the module.